 Applicants are required to fill in the Thai eVOA form with personal details such as full name, address, and date of birth, as well as passport information such as the travel document number and issue/expiry date.

-It’s also obligatory for applicants to answer some security-related questions which are used to pre-identify any public safety threats to Thailand.
+It is also mandatory to answer some security-related questions that will then be used to pre-identify any public safety threats to Thailand.

-After paying the eVOA fee, the Thailand electronic visa on arrival for Bhutanese citizens will be sent to the applicant’s email address, if approved.
-To guarantee approval and avoid delays or rejection of the Thai visa from Bhutan, it’s essential to double-check all the information provided on the form.
+After paying for the eVOA fee, an approved Thailand electronic visa on arrival for Bhutanese citizens will be sent to the applicant’s email address.
+To guarantee approval and avoid delays or rejection of the Thai visa from Bhutan, it is essential to double-check all the information provided on the form to ensure accuracy.

 Travel Requirements for Thai visa on Arrival for Bhutanese Citizens

-After receiving the Thailand eVOA from Bhutan, the applicant is required to print a copy to present upon entry at the Thai border, alongside the passport used in the application, and the following:
+After receiving the Thailand eVOA for Bhutan passport holders, the applicant is required to print a copy to present upon entry at the Thai border alongside the passport used during the application process as well as the following documentation:

 - A passport-style photograph (4 x 6 cm)

-- The address of accommodation where the applicant will stay in Thailand
+- The address of the applicant’s accommodation in Thailand

 - A completed arrival card (issued on the plane to Thailand)

-- Proof of a return ticket to Bhutan, or proof of a ticket to an onward destination, before the Thailand electronic visa on arrival for Bhutanese citizens expires
+- Proof of a return ticket to Bhutan or proof of a ticket to an onward destination that demonstrates the traveler will be leaving the country before their Thai eVOA expires